GNithianandam/GNithianandam.github.io/README.md

-# Software and Controls Enginner
+# Software and Controls Engineer
 My journey includes postgraduate studies in Robotics and Autonomous Systems, where I delved deep into the intricate world of cutting-edge technology.
 My foundation lies in Electrical and Electronics Engineering from my undergraduate studies, providing a solid base for my current endeavors.Beyond the world of technology, I find joy in the simplicity of life.
 Whether diving into the refreshing waters of a pool, hitting the pavement for a run, or immersing myself in the worlds created by captivating books.
 I embrace the balance of both the digital and analog aspects of life.

 ## Education